'This is for real' - journeyman Aliu sparks hockey reckoning

 With hockey already buzzing, Aliu kicked things up a notch by accusing Peters, a Babcock protoge, of openly using the `N word' in questioning Aliu's choice of music in a locker room all those years ago.
 It was later revealed Peters had kicked and punched his own players during his four years as coach in Carolina.

-Aliu's allegations also led to Chicago Blackhawks assistant Marc Crawford being suspended for physically and verbally abusing his players at past stops as a head coach.
+Aliu's allegations also led to Chicago Blackhawks assistant coach Marc Crawford being suspended for physically and verbally abusing his players at past stops as a head coach.
+Crawford will return Jan.
+2 after an investigation found he sought counseling in 2010 and continues to undergo therapy.

-Aliu's timing turned out to be perfect in sparking a much-needed discussion.
+Aliu's timing turned out to be perfect in sparking a much-needed discussion about issues long suppressed amid lingering nostalgia for the sport's rough and tumble, and sometimes hateful, past.

 "My parents have always told me that things happen at the time they're supposed to happen, not when you hope they would happen," Aliu said.
 "I kind of dealt with both of those things.
 So I kind of combined them.
 And I feel like I have a voice because of that."